Probiotic / Prebiotic / Complete Mineral Formula

 MicroBiome Restore tests out as follows for the most important minerals in human nutrition.
 Note that quantities below are based on “per serving” (1,470 mg.).
 See COA:

 Chromium: 2.96 mcg

 Selenium: 3.81 mcg

-All these essential minerals play prominently in the MicroBiome Restore formula, coming from four separate mineral sources — three of them concentrated sea vegetables from Iceland and Maine: Norwegian kelp (Ascophyllum nosodum), Bladderwrack (Fucus vesiculosus), Oarweed (Laminaria digitata), and “Middle Earth” mineral salts from Ecuador.
-Note: the sea vegetables used in MicroBiome Restore are Certified Organic.
+All these essential minerals play prominently in the MicroBiome Restore formula, coming from the proprietary Prebiotic Blend of four separate mineral sources.
+Three of them concentrated sea vegetables from Iceland and Maine: Norwegian kelp (Ascophyllum nosodum), Bladderwrack (Fucus vesiculosus), Oarweed (Laminaria digitata), and Leonardite containing Humic and Fulvic acids from Ecuador.
+The sea vegetables used for the Prebiotic Blend in MicroBiome Restore are Certified Organic.

-Ingredients: Bioactive leonardite; Mineral Blend [Norwegian kelp (Ascophyllum nosodum), Bladderwrack (Fucus vesiculosus), Oarweed (Laminaria digitata), and “Middle Earth” mineral salts from Ecuador]; MicroBiome Restore Probiotic Blend (see list above for the list of 38 specific strains); probiotic substrate (dextrose and/or wheat germ and sea salt).
+Ingredients: Bioactive leonardite; Mineral Blend [Norwegian kelp (Ascophyllum nosodum), Bladderwrack (Fucus vesiculosus), Oarweed (Laminaria digitata), and Leonardite containing Humic and Fulvic acids from Ecuador]; MicroBiome Restore Probiotic Blend (see list above for the list of 26 specific strains); probiotic substrate (dextrose and/or wheat germ and sea salt).

 - “Toxic rescue chemistry” is a term frequently used by the late Charles Walters and is central to the organization he left behind, Acres USA.
 It describes the array of artificial soil amendments that became the center piece of modern farming following WW II.
 One day people will look back at our era and wonder how we could have thought we could employ such a vast array of toxic chemicals on our fields and somehow, as if by magic, this poisoning of the earth would not end up poisoning us . . .